National Students' Union of India: Hum Badlenge Campaign

+This program is designed for students who are committed to social justice, secularism, gender equality, and the Nehruvian-Gandhian legacy.

 'Burn the chaddi' campaign

 In June 2022 during the Karnataka textbook controversy the Congress students' wing NSUI (National Students Union of India) protested against the saffronisation of school textbooks.
 As a symbolic protest they burnt an underwear outside the Home of Education Minister BC Nagesh.
-They set fire to a pair of khaki shorts similar to the short in the uniform of the Rashtriya Swayamsevak Sangh (RSS) members.
+They set fire to a pair of khaki shorts similar to the shorts in the uniform of the Rashtriya Swayamsevak Sangh (RSS) members.

 The BJP complained to the police accusing the NSUI activists of trying to burn the minister's house down.
 Siddaramaiah said, "During a protest, we symbolically burnt one underwear - just one underwear.
 But the police and government made it a big issue and said we are trying to burn the house...
 So let's start a chaddi-burning campaign,".
 The Congress launched a "burn-the-chaddi" campaign and Siddaramaiah announced that, as a sign of protest against RSS ‘chaddis’ would be burnt.

+Achievements

+Victory in Delhi University Students' Union (DUSU) Elections: NSUI won DUSU elections in 2024.
+Ronak Khatri was elected as the President and Lokesh Choudhary was elected as the Joint Secretary.

+Movements Led by NSUI: NSUI has consistently been at the forefront of student movements, addressing critical issues, including: